Sayed Noorullah Murad

 In August 2020 General Murad was appointed as chairman and general director of the national traffic police authority in the Ministry of Interior Affairs, Islamic republic of Afghanistan.

 General Murad has introduced several changes and reforms to the traffic system of the country like digitization of the national and international driving licences and vehicle registration.

-After domination of the Taliban General Murad was removed from his position as inspector general of traffic police authority.
+After domination of the Taliban; General Murad was removed from his position as inspector general of Afghanistan's national traffic police authority.